Our veterinary specialty and emergency team are led by veterinarians whose focus is on the welfare of patients first and foremost.

 “I treat people’s pets as if I was going through the same thing as an owner.
 If I give it any less effort, I wouldn’t be happy, so I try to maintain that level of attention,” says Dr. Phillips.

 Phillips graduated from Pomona College with a bachelor of science in chemistry in 1992.
 He then attended Tufts University, completing a combined Ph.D.
 (Medical Genetics) and DVM program at the Sackler School of Biomedical Sciences and the Veterinary School, respectively.
-In 2001, Jeff attended NC State University for a rotating internship in small animal medicine and surgery.
+In 2001, Jeff attended North Carolina State University for a rotating internship in small animal medicine and surgery.
 In 2002, he began a residency in medical oncology while simultaneously completing his master’s in preventative veterinary medicine.

 After completing his specialty training in 2005, Phillips accepted a position as an assistant professor of oncology and medical genetics at the University of Tennessee College of Veterinary Medicine.
 There, he served as director of clinical research from 2009 – 2011 while running the college’s medical oncology teaching and clinical program.